johnsonjh/OpenVi/README.md

   headers.
 IBM provides the necessary packages, `ncurses` and `ncurses-devel`, in RPM format as part of the *AIX Toolbox for Linux and Open Source Software*.
-With appropriate permissions (e.g. `root`), these packages are installable on most systems via the `dnf` or `yum` utility, for example:
+With appropriate permissions (e.g. `root`), these packages are installable on most systems via the `dnf` or `yum` utilities, for example:
   ```sh
   dnf install ncurses ncurses-devel
   ```